 Stetson University is a pet-friendly campus, evidenced in several ways.
 One is that Stetson offers pet-friendly housing which allows students to bring a pet from home to live with in their residence hall.
 Stetson also supports several programs to enable students to train service animals, so it is not uncommon to see students engaged in such work on campus.

 Stetson offers generous financial aid options, with 92% of its students receiving financial aid.
 Many scholarships are available, some based on talent such as athletics, music or a passion for service.
 There are also program-specific scholarships, for instance in the areas of humanities, business, and sustainability, among others.
 Stetson University meets a high percentage of demonstrated financial need, and also gives generous merit-based scholarships to about one-fifth of its students who have no financial need.
 For the purposes of admission and aid, Stetson is test-optional.

 My favorite aspect of Stetson is its playful love of hammocks.
 The morning of my tour started out foggy and cool.
 On our first pass through gorgeous Palm Court, only the central fountain drew my eye.
 Later, as our tour wound down and we passed back through Palm Court, the fog had begun to lift, affording some weak sun, and the students were beginning to awaken.
 Three brightly colored hammocks were strung among the Palm trees, just a few of many more to come, according to our guide, Abby.
 She said that later on in the day there would be dozens of hammocks strung in Palm Court, even stacked above and below each other in the trees.
 I may have to make another trip back to Stetson just to witness Palm Court in full “hammock splendor!”

-Jennifer visited Stetson in spring, 2017.
+One of our counselors visited Stetson in spring, 2017.
 You can scroll through all of her photos from her visit below.